vbilsmith/vbilsmith.github.io/_members/chioma_opara.md

 ---
 name: Chioma Opara
 image: images/ChiomaOpara.jpg
-description: RA, Unsupervised Learning
+description: Undergraduate Research Assistant
 role: undergrad
 links:
   email: copara@smith.edu

 ---

-Hello!
-I'm Chioma Opara, a first year at Smith College.
-I enjoy Computer Science and Economics.
-My current goal is to gain experience in Computer Science research and explore possible career paths within the field.
+Chioma is a first year international student from Nigeria and intends to double major in Computer Science and Quantitative Economics.
+Her current goal is to explore the possible applications of Machine Learning and to gain experience in Computer Science research.
+She enjoys creative writing, reading novels, and spontaneous walks.